Robinson Martial Arts Staff

 After gaining experience training, competing, and teaching for decades Randy founded the Sakura-Ryu™ style of karate, a martial arts system based on the principles of Goju-Ryu, Shorin-Ryu, and Chinese Kempo.
 The new fighting system was built upon basic Okinawan karate traditions, but incorporates many non-sport Kempo style self defense techniques in order to help students be better prepared for real street confrontations.
 In 2015 Sakura Ryu™ was recognized by the International Kuro Bushi Martial Arts Organization and was officially launched as a new style of karate.

 Randy holds an 10th degree black belt in Sakura Ryu™ Karate and a 7th degree black belt in Goju Shorin.
-He is an inductee into the U. S. Martial Arts Hall of Fame, an inductee into the American Martial Arts Alliance Who’s Who Legends Hall of Fame, an inductee into the Action Martial Arts Magazine Hall of Honor, an inductee into the Kuro Bushi Hall of Honor as the 2014 Master Instructor of the Year, a member of the Kidz Action Martial Arts Choice Awards Board of Advisors, a member of the American Martial Arts Alliance Board of Advisors, a life member of the American Independent Karate Instructors Association, and a life member of the Kuro Bushi Martial Arts Organization.
+He is the current Executive Director of Sakura Ryu Karate Systems, an inductee into the U. S. Martial Arts Hall of Fame, an inductee into the American Martial Arts Alliance Who’s Who Legends Hall of Fame, an inductee into the Action Martial Arts Magazine Hall of Honor, an inductee into the Kuro Bushi Hall of Honor as the 2014 Master Instructor of the Year, a member of the Kidz Action Martial Arts Choice Awards Board of Advisors, a member of the American Martial Arts Alliance Board of Advisors, a life member of the American Independent Karate Instructors Association, a life member of the Kuro Bushi Martial Arts Organization, and a certified judge on the Dojo Organization tournament circuit.
 He has been featured in Who’s Who in the Martial Arts book, Martial Arts Success Magazine, and Martial Arts World News Magazine.
 Randy is also a writer and holds a degree in Literature from the University of North Carolina at Asheville.

 Kyoshi Scot Robinson